 There is a near comprehensive ban on tobacco advertising, promotion and sponsorship.
 A few aspects of tobacco advertising, promotion and sponsorship are heavily regulated, but not completely banned.
-For example, point-of-sale advertising is allowed, but it may not be seen from the outside or accessed by minors.
+For example, point-of-sale product display is allowed, but it may not be seen from the outside or accessed by minors.
 Additionally, internet sales are prohibited, except by authorized dealers.
 There are some restrictions on tobacco sponsorship and the publicity of such sponsorship.

 This country’s legal measures were reviewed by our legal staff in consultation with in-country lawyers or tobacco control experts.